 A Delicious and Indulgent Dessert based around S’mores.
 Buttery Biscuit layer, Smooth Chocolate Filling, and Toasted Marshmallows give you a Scrumptious No-Bake S’mores Tart.

 I utterly adore this recipe and all of my taste testers did as well.
 I was shocked by how quickly it disappeared after I had finished photographing it!
-I do apologise for how crappy the photos are on this post however – it was an extremely hot day when I decided to bake this, and my conservatory (my usual studio) was a hotbox with so much sun and brightness it was impossible.. so slightly crappy photos inside the kitchen happened… but hey, it was still delicious.
+I struggled photographing this one – it was such a hot day and everyone wanted me to hurry up so they could try it but hey, I still love it.

 I seriously hope you guys like this – Enjoy!

 - Blitz all of the biscuits to a fine crumb, and mix in the melted unsalted butter (I used a food processor).

 - Press this into the sides and base of a 23cm Pie/Flan tin (mine was 3cm deep).
 It might be easier to use your hands and fingers for this!
 Make sure that the side parts are thick enough to hold the filling once removed from the tin.

 - Refrigerate for now.

 - Put all of your finely chopped milk and dark chocolate into a large bowl with the cubed unsalted butter.

 - In a small pan, heat the double cream until just before boiling point.
 You will see it starting to bubble at the sides.

 - Once hot, pour over the chocolate and butter and whisk until smooth!
 If the chocolate hasn’t fully melted by this point, heat it in the microwave in 10 second bursts, stiring every time - this will be quite runny.